 Rasam is served as a second course in a traditional meal, but for a simple meal, the soup is served over the top of plain white rice.
 If you want a thicker, more robust soup, then look at some of the sambar recipes in this book.

 Rasam should have some bite, but not be exceedingly hot.
 You should be able to taste the sourness of the tamarind, the flavour of the tomatoes, then the subtlety of the spices.
 This spice mix is included in this collection – it is called rasam masala.

-Despite this popularity and its place in traditional cuisine, I have never seen this on the menu at local restaurants.
+Despite its popularity and place in traditional cuisine, I have never seen this on the menu at local restaurants.
 Just why, I don’t know.

 - 1 cup coriander leaves

-- Put toor dal and water into the pressure cooker and bring to a gentle boil, A foam will develop from the lentils, which you should remove with a spoon and discard.
+- Put the soaked toor dal and water into the pressure cooker and bring to a gentle boil, A foam will develop from the lentils, which you should remove with a spoon and discard.
 Continue this process for around 3-4 minutes until no more foam is produced.

 - Reserve ½ cup of the chopped tomatoes and set aside.

 - Add tomatoes, rasam masala, salt, coriander stems, tamarind, jaggery, turmeric and asafoetida.
 Bring to the boil, seal the cooker and cook for 10 minutes.
 Release pressure quickly when done.